sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rename-columns.rst

 Rename Columns
 ------------

-It renames columns we want.
+It rename the column name we want to.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^